Jeff Perry (American actor): Personal life

 Perry was born in Highland Park, Illinois, where his father was a teacher at Highland Park High School.
 He graduated from Illinois State University in 1978.
 In 2011, Perry received an honorary doctorate from Illinois State University in recognition of his extraordinary contributions to the field of theatre.

 Perry was married to actress Laurie Metcalf from 1983 until 1986.
 They had a child, actress Zoe Perry, together in 1983, but they subsequently divorced.
 In 1989, he married Linda Lowy, Grey's Anatomy's casting director, with whom he has a daughter, Leah Perry.

+Perry encouraged Georgia voters who planned to cast a ballot in the 2021 U.S. Senate races to make sure their ID met requirements and contact VoteRiders with questions about acceptable ID or help obtaining it.